MicrosoftDocs/defender-docs/exposure-management/query-enterprise-exposure-graph.md

 ..
 ```

-### Leverage Kusto smart indexes and checks on dynamic columns
+### Best practices using dynamic columns and smart-indexing

 `NodeProperties` and `Categories` are dynamic columns.
 Kusto knows those columns contain json-like content, and applies smart indexing.
 However, not all Kusto operators use the index.
 For example, `set_has_element`, `isempty`, `isnotnull` don't use the index when they're applied to a dynamic column and `isnotnull(Properties[“containsSensitiveData”]` doesn't use the index.
 Instead, use the `has()` operator, which always uses the index.